zwets/kcst/README.md

 query.

 `kcst` does this 'all in one go'.
-Instead of first predicting species in order to pick the applicable MLST schema, it matches the query with all MLST alleles at once.
+Instead of first predicting species in order to pick the applicable MLST schema, it matches the query with _all_ MLST alleles at once.

 ## Running

-    # Proper argument handling is WIP
+    # Perform a kmer hit count of QUERY on SUBJECTS
+    ./kch [OPTIONS] SUBJECTS [QUERY]

+    # In progress: perform kmer counting ST
-    ./kcst [OPTIONS] DBFILE <QUERYFILE
+    ./kcst [OPTIONS] SUBJECTS [QUERY]

 ## Building